-Eskom has conducted comprehensive assessments and studies to assure the Regulator of Eskom's commitment to meeting the national safety criteria, national and international standards, and codes for the period of LTO.
+Eskom has conducted comprehensive assessments and studies to assure the Regulator of Eskom's commitment to meeting the national LTO requirements, the national safety criteria, national and international safety standards and codes, for the period of LTO.
 The safety case provides documented arguments and evidence of Koeberg's suitability for LTO.
 Elements of the safety case, as argued in this document, include:

-- robustness of the plant design for the intended period of operations; - effectiveness of the ageing management of SSCs important for safety; - implementation of ageing management programmes; - implementation of the DiD in the design and operation of the nuclear installation; - adequacy of emergency planning, radiation protection, and waste management programmes; - provisions to ensure continued compliance with occupational, public, and environmental safety requirements; - adequacy of organisational arrangements for safe LTO, including knowledge management, human, and financial resource arrangements, with an emphasis on ageing management; and - adequate use of OE for continuous improvement.
+- robustness of the plant design for the intended period of operations; - effectiveness of the ageing management of SSCs important to safety; - implementation of ageing management programmes; - implementation of the DiD in the design and operation of the nuclear installation; - adequacy of emergency planning, radiation protection, and waste management programmes; - provisions to ensure continued compliance with occupational, public, and environmental safety requirements; - adequacy of organisational arrangements for safe LTO, including knowledge management, human, and financial resource arrangements, with an emphasis on ageing management; and - adequate use of OE for continuous improvement.

 Additionally, the safety case summarises why it is safe to continue operations.
-Where shortfalls to industry standards were noted relating to the above elements, Eskom has developed a list of safety improvements that will be implemented commensurate with their safety significance to ensure the continued safety of Koeberg.
-These safety improvements have been categorised into those required before entering the period of LTO to ensure the validity of the safety case and those that will be implemented during the LTO period, as part of the LTO programme.
+Eskom has identified safety improvements required to address shortfalls to meet regulatory requirements and to ensure the continued safety of Koeberg.
+These safety improvements are categorised into those required to be implemented before entering the period of LTO to ensure the validity of the safety case and those that will be implemented during the LTO period, as part of the LTO programme.